A Chrome extension that plays background music from the Animal Crossing franchise in real-time throughout your day.

 Also, on another note, I couldn't find any evidence of what would happen if you tried to join a full room in PictoChat, so I assembled a bunch of friends and 17 DS's to finally uncover the truth to which I found after that I might have been the first person to ever post about this message on the Internet (trust me, I tried looking even after knowing what the error message was, I genuinely couldn't find a single result), so that's pretty neat.

 A Twitter Bot where people can vote for inputs to a NES and try to beat certain games.
-With almost 1,700 people following the bot and fumbling their way around, I'm certain that this is a reasonable goal for the next 2-3 years.
+With over 1,600 people following the bot and fumbling their way around, I'm certain that this is a reasonable goal for the next 2-3 years.

 Inspired by Twitch Plays/Twitch Plays Pokemon and all of those goddamn Twitter Snake Bots, I decided to implement a similar concept to Twitter that wasn't as basic and linear as Snake.